-1.1 Data Collection
+3.1 Data Collection

-- 1.1.1 The GLA, Department for Education (DfE) and Education and Skills Funding Agency (ESFA) will continue to maintain a Data Sharing Agreement (DSA) permitting the monthly transfer of AEB delivery data collected by providers in the Individualised Learner Record (ILR).
+- 3.1.1 The GLA, Department for Education (DfE) and Education and Skills Funding Agency (ESFA) will continue to maintain a Data Sharing Agreement (DSA) permitting the monthly transfer of AEB delivery data collected by providers in the Individualised Learner Record (ILR).
 The ILR is an on-going, nationally-specified collection of data about learners and the learning undertaken by them from providers.
-Data are transferred between parties using a securely encrypted process with time-limited password-protected access to ESFA systems. - 1.1.2 To carry out the delegated functions, the GLA are receiving some data direct from AEB providers for validation purposes, uploaded to OwnCloud, a file sharing server; and supply supplementary data uploaded to the Skills Gateway platform on the GLA Open Project System (GLA OPS).
-Uploads require password protected login access by providers and include: - Monthly learner aggregated data in funding reports - Supporting evidence for funding claims - · Detailed subcontracting plans - Financial Health Assessments - 1.1.3 In addition, the GLA directly collects supplementary information from providers which is shared with the Department of Work and Pensions (DWP) and is used to evaluate AEB procured provision and for monitoring purposes in line with European Commission regulatory requirements. - 1.1.4 The GLA will continue to work proactively with DfE and ESFA through the monthly Data Governance Group to identify data needs.
-Where it is recognised that additional data requirements go beyond what is currently collected in the ILR, such as the supplementary data required for GLA AEB procured provision, the GLA and the DfE will work together to manage potential changes to the system and minimise new data provision demands on providers, as well as to ensure efforts are not duplicated between commissioning bodies. - 1.1.5 The GLA will continue to gather intelligence through provider engagement work on the most useful data to gather to support the GLA initiatives outlined in the Skills for Londoners (SfL) Framework.
+Data are transferred between parties using a securely encrypted process with time-limited password-protected access to ESFA systems. - 3.1.2 Where additional operational data is required, the GLA will work proactively with DfE and ESFA through the monthly Data Governance Group to identify data needs.
+Where it is recognised that additional data requirements go beyond what is currently collected in the ILR, such as the supplementary data required for GLA AEB procured provision, the GLA and the DfE will work together to manage potential changes to the system and minimise new data provision demands on providers, as well as to ensure efforts are not duplicated between commissioning bodies. - 3.1.3 The GLA will continue to gather intelligence through provider engagement work on the most useful data to gather to support the GLA initiatives outlined in the Skills for Londoners (SfL) Framework.
 Implementation of this work will be: informed by the SfL Board; undertaken in consultation with providers; and incremental to balance the impact on providers with the possible benefits to be realised gathering data.

-1.2 Data processing
+3.2 Data processing

 - 3.2.1 Data will be utilised by the GLA for operational use associated with the adult skills delegation process.
-This will include business processes such as: - Calculating funding earned by providers to enable accurate payments; - Monitoring and performance: managing provider delivery against allocation or contract, and evaluating quality and effectiveness of provision; - Informing funding and commissioning decisions, research for policy development and modelling; and - Conducting programme evaluation and impact analysis. - 3.2.2 Recipients of operational data will be restricted to GLA officers with a genuine business need to undertake any processing or analysis.
+This will include business processes such as: - Calculating funding earned by providers to enable accurate payments; - Monitoring and performance: managing provider delivery against allocation or contract, and evaluating quality and effectiveness of provision; - Informing funding and commissioning decisions, research for policy development and modelling; and - Conducting programme evaluation and impact analysis.

+3.2.2 Recipients of operational data will be restricted to GLA officials with a genuine business need to undertake any processing or analysis.